 A launcher for the widget is seen in several locations in iDR.
 It looks like this.

-You will find this widget during practice at the top right corner of the page.
-You also find it in the file viewer toolbar when you open a file in the library.
+You will find it in the file viewer toolbar, on the narrow left sidebar. when you open a file in the library.
 Click the launcher icon to see the widget.

 The widget poses a question for you to think about as you engage with your content.
 If the question doesn't seem relevant, you can easily click to see a different question.